MadStats/reflections-on-presentations-AliceAlicia/README.md

 Title of presentation: Terrorism

-What were aspects of the presentation that you liked:the time-varying plot is amazing.
+What were aspects of the presentation that you liked: the time-varying plot is amazing.

 What were aspects of the presentations for which you had concerns or questions:
-It's a little bit confusing if too much information is put on the same graph.
+1.It's a little bit confusing if too much information is put on the same graph.
-Prediction of the number of people die in attacks is somewhat not applicable.
+2.Prediction of the number of people die in attacks is somewhat not applicable.